Friday, May 10, 2019

 Liceman, never unaware of what the students are doing or plotting, wants orders obeyed at all times while reassuring them he's really their friend.

-Hating the rules, the students begin a search for girls, fun, fun with girls, girls looking for fun, having fun with girls, and having a fun party with girls but without the faculty's knowledge.
+Hating the rules, the students waste no time searching for girls, fun, fun with girls, girls looking for fun, having fun with girls, and having a fun party with girls but without the faculty's knowledge.

-One student, Oliver (Hutch Parker), learns his girlfriend, Candy (not the kind found in vending machines) is attending a girls military academy nearby and manages to sneak over for a late night roll.
-Somehow, as the audience learns, Liceman spied on them and snapped a few Polaroids for the sake of proof.
+One student, Oliver (Hutch Parker), learns his girlfriend, Candy (not the kind found in the vending machines) is attending a girl's military academy nearby and manages to sneak over for a late night roll.
+Somehow, as the audience learns, Liceman spied on them and snapped a few Polaroids as evidence.

 Oliver's father happens to be a politician running for a political office.
 So, Liceman's intention is to use the pictures against Oliver and his dad unless Oliver can hook him up with Candy.
 It's a weak plot that seems to be written as the movie goes along.